maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

   data on the tag changes?
 * Check to figure out where possibly encrypted transfers (AES CMAC) come into play after the initial authentication procedure?
+* See note on [CBC ciphering for AES/3DES](https://stackoverflow.com/q/20943305/10661959).
+Note that currently the AES is in ECB mode (per the Arduino crypto libs).

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for